 Your microinteractions should add to the overall user experience, not outshine the user’s end goal.
 They should only be slightly noticeable to your user while helping them to use the website effectively.
 They should communicate information in an interesting way that catches the user’s attention and then be forgotten.
 Finally, and most importantly, they make the user experience rewarding.
 When done correctly, these interactions will add to the strength of your brand and show the user you care.

 Let’s Take a Look at Examples

-A quick animation that informs exactly how far the download has progressed.
-This helps to prevent human error, like accidentally cancelling or leaving the screen.
+- A quick animation that informs exactly how far the download has progressed.
+This helps to prevent human error, like accidentally canceling or leaving the screen.